GrassHopper1977/Morello_CHERI_Setup/README.md

   1. Hybrid
   2. Pure-Capabilities
 - Using the Hybrid versions of both is the most likely to work but doesn't give you much in the way of additional protection.
-- I used the Pure-Capabilities ABI with the Hybrid Kernel (the dfeault) not realising that I wasn't using the Pure-Caps kernel.
+- I used the Pure-Capabilities ABI with the Hybrid Kernel (the default) not realising that I wasn't using the Pure-Caps kernel.
 You can choose a different kernel from the FreeBSD boot menu, but we'll go through that later.

 ## Installing CheriBSD
 These are my [full installation instructions for CheriBSD V22.12](Installing.md).

+## SSH as Root
+You can use SSH with CheriBSD.
+By default you can't SSH as root for (obvious) security reasons.
+However, if you fancy living dangerously you can enabled SSH access as root by:
+1. Use `nano /etc/ssh/sshd_config`
+2. Find the line: `#PermitRootLogin no`
+3. Change it to read `PermitRootLogin yes`
+4. Save and exit
+5. Restart sshd: `/etc/rc.d/sshd restart`

 ## Known Issue with Morello
 A list in maintained [here](https://ctsrd-cheri.github.io/cheribsd-getting-started/morello-issues/index.html).